• Skip to primary navigation

 It’s also worth mentioning that if you don’t have an iron you can use the sun in its place, but obviously only on a very hot day.

-As before wrap the timber in damp towels and place on a solid surface with the warped section facing upwards in direct sun light.
+As before wrap the wood in damp towels and place on a solid surface with the warped section facing upwards in direct sun light.
 Over time the heat from the sun will gradually remove the warp, but this may take a while.

 You will also need to periodically dampen the timber using a rose sprayer as the moisture will quickly evaporate due to the heat from the sun.

-Using Pressure to Fix Warped Timber
+Using Pressure to Fix Warped Wood

-Applying pressure to warped timber is also a great technique for removing warps and the good thing about this technique is that it can be used on fairly large pieces of timber but you will have to ensure the clamps you are using are strong enough to pull the warp out.
+Applying pressure to warped wood is also a great technique for removing warps and the good thing about this technique is that it can be used on fairly large pieces of timber but you will have to ensure the clamps you are using are strong enough to pull the warp out.

 The below warp-straightening technique will need to be done in as warm an area as possible not in a cold and damp garage or workshop.